junaidakhtarladaf/OIBSIP/DataAnalytics-L1-EDARetailSales/README.md

 3. **Optimize Inventory for High-Demand Products**
    Products with high order quantities, such as Water Bottle - 30 oz. and Patch Kit/8 Patches, should be considered for inventory planning, bundles, and promotional campaigns.

+## Conclusion

+The analysis provides useful insights into sales trends, customer demographics, product demand, category performance, and profitability.

+Bikes are the strongest category in terms of total revenue and profit, while Accessories have the highest profit margin.
+The findings can support inventory planning, cross-selling, product promotion, and profitability-focused business decisions.

 ## Project Structure

 ```text